jashkahar/open-workbench-cli/README.md

 ### Development Guidelines

 - Follow Go best practices and conventions
-- Add tests for new features
+- Add tests for new features (aim for 100% coverage)
 - Update documentation for any changes
 - Use conventional commit messages
+- Ensure security validation for all user inputs

 ## License